serokell/blog-posts/Alex and Happy Part 2/article.md

   | ...
 ```

-Where any Haskell type may replace `MyType`.
+In the example above, any Haskell type may replace `MyType`.

-As a concrete example, here's how we could describe a non-terminal for arithmetic operations, whose action is to evaluate such operations:
+As a concrete example, here's how we could describe a non-terminal for arithmetic operations, the goal of which is to evaluate the operations:

 ```happy
 arithmetic :: { Double }